Programmingrelated1999/Project_Management/README.md

 ### Work in Progress
 There are a few things that need to be developed further more.
 The application is still under progress and is not fully complete.

-1) You will see that the status of the project does not change.
-(Working)
-2) The tasks and bugs do not have endDate input for the user yet, therefore all tasks and bugs will show N/A end date.(Working)
+1) The tasks and bugs do not have endDate input for the user yet, therefore all tasks and bugs will show N/A end date.(Working)
-3) Roles does not work fully yet.
+2) Roles does not work fully yet.
 In future updates, only admins and owner can delete the tasks and bugs.
-4) User profile will be added soon and members will be displayed in profile cards rather than listing.
+3) User profile will be added soon and members will be displayed in profile cards rather than listing.